datahub-project/datahub/docs/how/restore-indices.md

 If you need to clear the search and graph indices before restoring, add `-a clean` to the end of the command.

+Refer to this [doc](../../docker/datahub-upgrade/README.md#environment-variables) on how to set environment variables for your environment.

 ## Kubernetes

 Run `kubectl get cronjobs` to see if the restoration job template has been deployed.
 If you see results like below, you